 The low stock report lists all products which are low on inventory based on minimum stock levels (or re-order thresholds) defined against each product.

-If current on hand inventory is above the product minimum level or the product has no minimum stock level set, it will not be displayed on the low stock report.
+If current on hand inventory is equal to or above the product minimum level or the product has no minimum stock level set, it will not be displayed on the low stock report.

 Minimum stock levels can be edited one-by-one directly within a product record, in batches from the product list or in bulk using the product import.